The property is managed by the volunteers of the Larrakeyah Branch of the Trust and opened daily for public inspection.

 Visitors can experience the tropical atmosphere of the house and buy a souvenir.
 Monday to Saturday 10am to 1pm.

 On Sundays from 3pm to 5pm, you can experience the delights of Afternoon Tea in the gardens.

-This property will re-open for public viewing on February 4th 2013.
+This property will close for public viewing for the year on Friday December 13th 2013.
+It will re-open to the public on Monday February 3rd 2014, and Devonshire Teas will resume on Sunday 9th February.
 Please feel free to call Burnett House if you would like to leave a message 8981 0165.

 This most unusual tropical house is opened for public inspection from time to time as part of National Trust events.

 Magistrates House is also a Type “E” house designed by Beni Burnett.
 It is believed to have been the first of the houses located in the Myilly Point Heritage Precinct to have been constructed.
 George Kafcaloudes, a local builder, was awarded the contract in1939.
 It was completed later that year and occupied first by magistrate C K Ward.

 Magistrates House became the headquarters of the National Trust in 2000, and was its home until recently, when the office relocated to Audit House.

 Magistrate’s House is now leased by Coffey Environments.